marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Intro to Programming with C++

 **Thoughts**: We focus on 1 and 2 dimensional arrays in Chapter 8, and he spoke a little bit on 3 dimensional arrays.
 I tried to understand how to output a histogram with arrays in a for loop(some where in my program is bugged), but for now I used 10 if statements.

+### Day 43: March 16, 2017 Thursday

+**Today's Progress**: Mini JavaScript Bootcamp by LambdaSchool

+**Thoughts**: I caught the last lesson live on Advance Javascript, they talked about closures and recursions.
+I elimnated a few lines in my looping Finonacci program in C++.